-As regards the information required on employee termination specified that, apart from -- and there was 1 case of termination of Key Managers and 4 cases of Managers under the "Key Personnel" ' category in 2013.
-The total amount of termination indemnities payable to the euro, the highest of which is 3,600 thousand euro, to be paid as a penalty for early unilateral termination signed upon hiring. d during 2014 to
+As regards the information required on employee termination indemnities defined during the year, it is specified that, apart from Managing Director Enrico Cucchiani - who ends his employment with Intesa Sanpaolo during 2014 - and General Manager Giuseppe Castagna, there was 1 case of termination of Key Managers and 4 cases of Managers under the "Key Personnel" category in 2013.

+The total amount of termination indemnities payable to these 7 Managers amounts to 7,381 thousand euro, the highest of which is 3,600 thousand euro, to be paid during 2014 to former Managing Director Enrico Cucchiani as a penalty for early unilateral termination, in application of the stability agreement signed upon hiring.